UD Los Palacios

-Unión Deportiva Los Palacios was a Spanish football team based in Los Palacios y Villafranca, in the autonomous community of Andalusia.
+Unión Deportiva Los Palacios is a Spanish football team based in Los Palacios y Villafranca, in the autonomous community of Andalusia.
 Founded in 1964, and dissolved in 2011, it held home games at Estadio Las Marismas, with a capacity of 4,500 seats.
+In 2017, the club was reformed as Los Palacios CF and currently plays in the 7th tier.

 The team was dissolved on 23 June 2011 due to economic problems.
-In 2017, the club was reformed as Los Palacios CF and currently plays in the 7th tier.